 The horopter - imaginary circle that passes through the point of focus.
-Objects on the horopter fall on corresponding points on the retina
+Objects on the horopter produce equal disparity in the two eyes.

 All objects on the horoptor have neither crossed, nor uncrossed disparity

 Objects inside the horoptor have crossed disparity: